rsus4/Aqua/README.md

 ![](Screenshot%202021-02-09%20at%203.20.08%20PM.png)

 ## Need Help? 🤝
 Feel free to make bug reports on our issues.
-You can reach out to either of us in case you need further assistance.
+You can reach out to any of us in case you need further assistance.

 *Contact us:*